ByLiZhao/cpp_watchlist/README.md

 - [SQLiteCpp](https://github.com/SRombauts/SQLiteCpp), a C++ wrapper for the [SQLite](https://www.sqlite.org/about.html) library, a in-process SQL databse engine.
 - [LebelDB](https://github.com/google/leveldb), a on-disk key-value data egine.

-## testing
+## Unit test
-[Catch2](https://github.com/catchorg/Catch2), a unit test framework, can either be used as a header-only library (for convenience) or linked as a static library (for better complilation time when the tested project grows bigger).
+1. [Catch2](https://github.com/catchorg/Catch2), a unit test framework, can either be used as a header-only library (for convenience) or linked as a static library (for better complilation time when the tested project grows bigger).

 ## remote procedure call & message queue
 - [gRPC](https://github.com/grpc/grpc), a RPC library using [protobuf](https://github.com/protocolbuffers/protobuf) underneath to serializing structured data.